deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/04-grafana-agent.md

 cat << EOF > grafana-agent-values-custom.yaml
 agent:
   # -- Address to listen for traffic on.
 0.0.0.0 exposes the UI to other
   # containers.
-  # -- Address to listen for traffic on.
-0.0.0.0 exposes the UI to other
-  # containers.
   listenAddr: \$(HOSTIP)